Michael-JCS/expense-manager/README.md

 # expense-manager
+My aim is to:
-I am aiming to make an easy, usable UI that helps me to track my spending habits in an aim to start predicting my spending.
+make an easy, usable UI
+Track spending
+Store the spending in a `.db` file
+Redesign the UI to be more user friendly
+Add a login page